Moezzibadi/Analyse-de-sentiment-du-site-Glassdoor/README.md

 2) Naive Bayes classification for positive and negative reviews recognition

-3) Latent Dirichlet Allocation for topic modeling (Not a suitable method for this application as mentioned in presentation - an an alternative one should use : *Biterm Topic Model*)
+3) Latent Dirichlet Allocation for topic modeling (Not a suitable method for this application as mentioned in presentation - as an alternative one should use : *Biterm Topic Model*)

 - To be able to run the scraping part, a *secret.json* file is needed.